Skip to content

 Classes for creating observable attributes in Store classes and other contexts.

 This module provides descriptor classes that enable transparent reactive programming in class attributes.
-These descriptors bridge the gap between regular Python attribute access and reactive capabilities, allowing Store classes to provide both familiar attribute syntax and full reactive behavior.
+These descriptors bridge regular Python attribute access with reactive capabilities, allowing Store classes to provide familiar syntax alongside automatic dependency tracking and change propagation.

 # Traditional reactive approach